Tea Tree Oil Uses

 A fungus called Trichophyton causes athlete’s foot.
 Characterized by redness and sometimes peeling skin on the feet, particularly between the toes, athlete’s foot causes painful burning and itching sensations.
 Trichophyton outbreaks can also occur in any warm, moist part of the body, such as the armpits and groin area.

-Tea tree oil creams, used two to three times a day on the affected area, provide fast relief.
-Anyone suffering from athlete’s foot needs to be especially careful to keep feet dry.
-Change socks frequently, dry feet thoroughly after bathing or showering, and avoid gyms, pools, and locker rooms where the bacteria thrive.
+Tea tree oil creams, used two to three times a day on the affected area, provide fast relief due to its antifungal properties.
+Anyone suffering from athlete's foot needs to be especially careful to keep feet dry.
+Change socks frequently, dry feet thoroughly after bathing or showering and avoid gyms, pools and locker rooms where the bacteria thrive.
 Wearing sandals and exposing feet to the sun also help clear up any lingering problems.

 Boil Treatment